MoMi Study Progress Monitoring

 - Annex 1, Academic counsellor statement

-Next, submit the MoMi Study Progress Monitoring Form (including the applicable documents) to email@example.com a.s.a.p. and no later than 31 August this year.
+Next, submit the MoMi Study Progress Monitoring Form (including the applicable documents) to email@example.com a.s.a.p. and no later than 31 August 2023.

 Please note: if you already expect not to fulfil the MoMi Study Progress requirements this academic year and you have an excusable reason, you may already submit the Study Progress Monitoring Form (and required documents) as from May.